-Witch Hazel – for use on cuts, scrapes and grazes.
+Witch hazel is excellent for use on cuts, scrapes and grazes.

-Tea Tree Essential Oil – has antibacterial, antiviral and anti-fungal properties that make it a first aid kit must have.
+Tea tree has antibacterial, antiviral and anti-fungal properties that make it a natural first aid kit must-have.
 It can be used in place of an antibacterial agent for cuts, sores, fungal infections and more.
 Make sure to dilute it first, placing two drops of the oil in one cup of warm water.
 Then you can either soak the area directly or apply the solution using a soaked cloth.

-Honey – a well-known remedy for minor cuts due to its skin-friendly enzymes and natural antibacterial properties.
+Honey is a well-known remedy for minor cuts due to its skin-friendly enzymes and natural antibacterial properties.
 It also keeps the affected area moisturized, clean and free from infection to facilitate healing.

 Simply add honey onto the affected area, bandage it and leave it on for 1 hour.
 Remove the bandage and rinse the area well with water.
 Follow this remedy several times a day for a few days.